 Mandatory Check Points:

-The Cal 100 race course will have three mandatory checkpoints.
+The Cal 100 race course has three mandatory checkpoints.
 EVERY participant must stop at each checkpoint and be checked off by a race official before re-entering the water.
 It is especially important that relay members come to the check in table together- both the people finishing the leg and those starting a leg.
 Failure to check in at these points will result in disqualification, no exceptions.

 Closure times will be set for each checkpoint based on the conditions and flow for paddler safety.
 Times will allow for all paddlers progressing at a reasonable pace to continue.
 If you arrive at a checkpoint near the closure time, race officials will confer with you to determine if you should continue or not.
 Cut off times will be determined close to or on race day depending on flow conditions.
 A total race cut off time will be established.
 Please keep in mind that the water is a moving current and must be taken into account when estimating paddling time.
 Predicted current for the race is between 2-4mph.
 This factor is variable and we won’t know an exact current speed until shortly before the race.

 You can estimate your time for the race by using this Time Estimates chart.
 Download this spread sheet and change the numbers in yellow to suit you to estimate what time you will arrive at each check point.
-Please note that checkpoint 1 has been confirmed at Reading Island.
-If you have an old copy of the time estimate, please update with this one.

 Your boat must meet the standards set forth in your registered category.
 At the Friday evening check in we will be visually confirming that your boat fits the category in which you registered and that you are in possession of the other required equipment.
 We will want to see that you have a life jacket, lights, glow sticks, etc. To keep the check in moving smoothly, please have these items handy in your car.
 Paddlers must use the same boat they start in for the entire race.
 Relay teams: each relay leg is considered separate and team members may use different boats per leg.
 Each race craft must be propelled exclusively by paddle power (double or single blade) while on the water.
 No rowing configuration is permitted.
 No sail or kite is permitted.

-All participants agree to appear in this Event related media coverage
+All participants agree to appear in this Event related media coverage free of charge.

 All checkpoints will have: water to refill your containers, some basic food items (fruit pieces, nutrition bars), toilets, and places to rest.
 You should not rely on the checkpoints as your only source of food.
 Each participant is allowed unlimited race support and is responsible for their own support.
 An additional list of river accesses will be supplied on the Race Course & Maps page of this website.
 Participant’s support teams may use the designated checkpoints or other public river access to exchange food, beverages and trash.
 Scouting the race course and local river parks is strongly recommended.
 If paddlers do not have a support team they may bring a small drop bag for each or any checkpoints labeled with their first and last name to check in Saturday morning and they will be delivered to the checkpoints.
 Support crew may not, in any way, assist with propulsion of the boat.
 They may only touch the boat when the boat is in contact with the shore.
 Physical contact with support can only occur when the boat is grounded.
 No contact on the water is allowed.
 No support provided from a support boat is allowed.
 The organizers of the race will not provide any outside support during the race other than emergency medical assistance.